What is Loss Aversion?

 Below is a list of loss aversion examples that investors often fall into:

-- Investing in low-return guaranteed investments over more attractive higher-risk higher-return investments
+- Investing in low-return, guaranteed investments over more promising investments that carry higher risk

-- Selling a stock that has gone up in price to realize a gain of any amount, when your analysis indicates that the stock should be held longer for a much larger profit
+- Selling a stock that has gone up slightly in price just to realize a gain of any amount, when your analysis indicates that the stock should be held longer for a much larger profit

-- Telling oneself that it’s not a loss until it’s realized (the investment is sold)
+- Telling oneself that an investment is not a loss until it’s realized (i.e., when the investment is sold)

-Let’s look at some examples of how a company or an individual can avoid losses:
+Let’s look at some examples of how a company or an individual can reasonably minimize risk exposure and losses:

-- Hedge against an investment by purchasing something that’s inversely correlated to the underlying investment
+- Hedge an existing investment by making a second investment that’s inversely correlated to the first investment

 - Invest in insurance products that have a guaranteed rate of return